RamMaths/email_newsletter/README.md

 # EMAIL NEWSLETTER

-I recently finished the rust programming language book, and since I liked the language I am starting to read a book about web development with this language.
+I recently finished the rust programming language book, since I loved the language I am starting to read a book about web development with this language.
 I will keep track of the project I will build throughout the book in this repository.

 ---